stelaamile/wealth-of-nations/README.md

-# wealth-of-nations
 This project analyzes GDP per capita for a selected set of countries using data from the World Bank.
-It demonstrates key skills from the course, including a clean project structure, modular code, data loading, and reproducible environments using virtual environments.
+It demonstrates key skills from the course:

+clean project structure

+modular code

+data loading from external sources

+data cleaning and manipulation with pandas

+scientific computing with NumPy

+visualisation with matplotlib

+reproducible environments with virtual environments

-The project loads a local World Bank dataset (worldbank_gdp_per_capita.csv), cleans it, and computes summary statistics for countries listed in demo_countries.csv.
+The project loads a local World Bank dataset (worldbank_gdp_per_capita.csv), cleans it, and computes summary statistics.
+It also includes a small demo dataset (demo_countries.csv) loaded using basic Python to illustrate manual CSV handling.

 Project Structure
 project_root/
 ├── data/
 │   ├── demo_countries.csv
+│   ├── worldbank_gdp_per_capita.csv
-│ └── worldbank_gdp_per_capita.csv
+│   └── global_gdp_trend.png        # generated plot
 │
 ├── src/
+│   ├── __init__.py
 │   ├── load_wb_data.py
-│ └── analyze_gdp.py
+│   └── main.py
 │
 ├── venv/
 │